lasalvavida/ahoy/README.md

 A live build of the current master branch is available as [latest](https://github.com/lasalvavida/ahoy/releases/tag/latest).
 These binaries are updated whenever master changes, the build succeeds, and the tests pass.
 These binaries are bleeding-edge and are not guaranteed to be stable.

 ## Compile from source

-1. Clone repository
+1. Clone repository (Only necessary to build with tests)

   ```bash
   git clone --recursive https://github.com/lasalvavida/ahoy.git